 After seven rounds, Sandu was still leading (on 6/7) after beating GM Antoaneta Stefanova, and a second petition was signed by 15 players requesting that her games (specifically) have a delayed broadcast.
 The first signature on the petition was her next-round opponent GM Natalia Zhukova.
 These petitions were posted on the walls of the playing hall for all to see.

-The accusations were baseless, but it mostly likely affected her play and she ended on 6/10, losing her last three games.
+The accusations were baseless, but it most likely affected her play and she ended on 6/10, losing her last three games.
 A review of her games showed no pattern of computer assistance, but the accusing players were not penalized.
 Sandu’s supporters rallied to her cause, and Sandu had to issue a statement in her own defense.

 “… in case of a false accusation you may be penalized by the arbiter according to the Article 12.2 and 12.9 of the Laws of Chess (from warning to expulsion from the competition).”